 Following yet another clash in Rakhine’s Mrauk-U township on Tuesday, government soldiers detained two villagers suspected of having links to the AA, an army spokesman and local residents said Thursday.

-“There was an engagement between AA troops and our security forces guarding the road,” said Win Zaw Oo, spokesman for the military’s Western Regional Command, which is responsible for Rakhine state.
+“There was an engagement between AA troops and our security forces guarding the road,” said Colonel Win Zaw Oo, spokesman for the military’s Western Command responsible for Rakhine state.
 “It occurred in the area north of Weitharli village.”

 “The security forces saw two suspicious villagers in the area and detained them for interrogation,” he said.
 “If we find them clear of connections with the AA, we will release them.
 If they are found otherwise, we will take legal action against them.”